Pre-Built Parlays Exposed: The Hidden Math Behind "Featured Bets"

 New User Promos (Sometimes)

-Some sportsbooks offer genuine loss-leaders to acquire customers.
-A "bet $5, win $200" type promo can be legitimately +EV because they're buying your future action.
-These are rare and usually one-time offers.
+Some sportsbooks run genuine loss-leader promos to acquire customers.
+"Bet $5, win $200" can be +EV because they're buying future action.
+These are rare and one-time.

 When You've Done the Math